asasli/hyperbolic_likelihood_filter/README.md

 ```
 python setup.py install
 ```
-All the prerequisite packages for `GBGPU` have been preinstalled in our `bbhx_env` conda environmet.
+All the prerequisite packages for `GBGPU` have been preinstalled in our `gpu_env` conda environmet.
 If we want to install the `dev` branch, we will need also the [`mathdx`](https://developer.nvidia.com/mathdx) package.
 We can either download the `cufftx` directory and put it inside the `GBGPU` directory, and/or  add the correct directory into the `include_dirs` variable in the `setup.py` file (after having installed the package for all users).
 It should look like something like this:
 ```
 "/usr/local/mathdx/nvidia-mathdx-22.11.0-Linux/nvidia/mathdx/22.11/example/cufftdx"
 "/usr/local/mathdx/nvidia-mathdx-22.11.0-Linux/nvidia/mathdx/22.11/include/cufftdx/include"